FIELD COURSE ITINERARY FOR 2018

 Special Course Fees:

-45 days, total is 8-10 hrs per field day.
+45 days, and days in the field average 8-10 hrs.
 Only a few afternoons and mornings are not scheduled "class time."

 Field Course Objectives: